At a Glance

-But that other staple of American dining – the hot dog – hasn’t gotten the same kind of love with the exception of the classic Pink’s down the street and the occasional Nathan’s in the food courts.
+But that other staple of American dining – the hot dog – hasn’t gotten the same kind of love with the exception of the occasional Nathan’s in the food courts.
 Maybe the Haute Doggery will change all that.

 We’ll get the non-hot dog things out of the way first.
 The burgers come in classic, southern smokehouse (topped with beef brisket and cole slaw), chili-cheese, and bacon and gruyere cheese varieties.
 Since the burgers at Holstein’s are so good, I’ll take a flyer and say that these should be pretty good as well but if you want a burger, go to a burger place.

 Other items include fries with a variety of dipping sauces available, onion rings, poutine with cheese curds and brown gravy, and even a $1 shrimp cocktail.

 But then it’s on to the dogs.
 The Retro section of the menu has classics – plain, Polish, Chicago style with tomato and dill pickle, Detroit Coney style with chili and mustard, DC Half Smoke with chili and spicy onions, and a Tijuana with bacon and jalapeno among others.

 The Haute Dogs go off in new directions with toppings like grilled mushrooms and gruyere cheese on the Fun-Ghi, borracho onions and pepperjack on the El Machete, teriyaki and tempura avocado on the Rising Sun, and even Foie Gras and truffle mayo on the Billionaire Dog.